tamarin-prover/tamarin-prover/manual/src/006_property-specification.md

 <!-- Equivalence binds weakest (and nobody uses it). -->

-To specify a property about a protocol that includes the fictitious rule above, we use the keyword `lemma` followed by a name for the property and a guarded first-order formula.
+To specify a property about a protocol to be verified, we use the keyword `lemma` followed by a name for the property and a guarded first-order formula.
+This expresses that the property must hold for all traces of the protocol.
 For instance, to express the property that the fresh value `~n` is distinct in all applications of the fictitious rule (or rather, if an action with the same fresh value appears twice, it actually is the same instance, identified by